AdobeDocs/campaign-standard.en/help/sending/using/previewing-messages.md

 Once the personalization is finished, your delivery is ready to be sent to your recipients.

-## Previewing messages with the Creative Designer
+## Previewing messages with the Creative Designer {#previewing-messages-with-the-creative-designer}

 1. In the [Creative Designer](../../designing/using/about-email-content-design.md#using-the-creative-designer), click the **Preview** button.